apache/skywalking-website/content/blog/2024-12-09-skywalking-async-profiler/index.md

 Clicking **New Task** on the **Async Profiling** page will direct you to the following configuration page.
 The usage of each parameter is explained as follows:

 - **Instance**: This parameter allows you to select the instance of the service that will execute the profiling.
 It supports selecting multiple instances simultaneously for performance analysis.
 - **Duration**: Specifies the duration for the task.
-The default duration is conservatively set to a maximum of 20 minutes, but this can be adjusted through the Java agent configuration.
+The default duration is conservatively set to a maximum of 20 minutes, but this can be adjusted through the [Java agent configuration]((https://github.com/apache/skywalking-java/blob/7e200bbbb052f0e03e5b2db09e1b0a4c6cf1d71c/apm-sniffer/config/agent.config#L170)).
-- **Async Profiling Events**: The profiling events are categorized into three types of sampling, which will be explained in more detail below:
+- **Async Profiling Events**: The profiling events are categorized into three types of sampling, which will be explained below:
   - **CPU Sampling**: CPU, WALL, CTIMER, ITIMER.
+[See the differences between these four CPU sampling types](#Differences-in-CPU-sampling-during-task-creation).
   - **Memory Allocation Sampling**: ALLOC.
   - **Lock Occupancy Sampling**: LOCK.
 - **ExecArgs**: Extended parameters for **async-profiler**.
-Click the question mark icon for detailed usage instructions.
+Detailed [usage instructions](#ExecArgs-in-task-creation) are available.

 ![img](./create_task.jpg)